NCAlgebra/NC/DOCUMENTATION/README.md

 `NCToList[expr]` produces a list with the symbols appearing in monomial `expr`.
 If `expr` is not a monomial it remains unevaluated.
-Powers of symbols are expanded before the list being produced.
+Powers of symbols are expanded before the list is produced.

 For example